DiadNetworks/Script-Package/README.md

 ## Logging

 Most of the scripts will create a transcript in the `Logs` folder.
-The transcripts are set to overwrite older ones, so if you run a scipt twice you will only see the log for the latest run.
+The transcripts are set to overwrite older ones, so if you run a script twice you will only see the log for the latest run.